By Haide Hernandez

-“Training in welding, you need people skills to be able to do an interview and get the job,” said George Moore, full-time faculty member of the welding department.
+“Training in welding, you need people skills to be able to do an interview and get the job,” said George Moreno, full-time faculty member of the welding department.

 Certified welders and members of the American Welding Society served as the judges.